Nuclear disarmament and non-proliferation

 - Global Affairs Canada has allocated $15M to support IAEA monitoring and verification of Iran’s compliance with nuclear obligations under the Joint Comprehensive Plan of Action.

-- Global Affairs Canada has programmed over $40M to strengthen global capabilities to prevent and prohibit the illicit trafficking of nuclear and other radiological materials in various countries.
+- Global Affairs Canada has programmed over $77M to strengthen global capabilities to prevent, detect and respond to the illicit trafficking of nuclear and other radiological materials in various countries.

 - UN Conference on Disarmament